dalxo/nRF24L01_t13/README.md

 ````

 ## API
-API is failry modest and has 8 functions or 6 if uni-directional SPI is configured.
-They are logically split into 4 categories:
+API is failry modest and has 8 methods if bi-directional SPI access is used.
+If uni-directional (read-only) is configured then only 6 methods are available.
+API methods are logically split into 4 categories:

 ### Non-SPI
 Here are two functions that do not perform SPI communication but are responsible for proper MCU setup and manipulation with CE signal.